torvalds/linux/Documentation/driver-api/vfio.rst

-be bound to a VFIO driver before operations on the VFIO group are allowed (it's also sufficient to only unbind the device from host drivers if a VFIO driver is unavailable; this will make the group available, but not that particular device).
+be bound to a VFIO driver before operations on the VFIO group are allowed (it's also sufficient to only unbind the device from host drivers if a VFIO driver is unavailable; this will make the group available, but analt that particular device).
 TBD - interface for disabling driver probing/locking a device.

 Once the group is ready, it may be added to the container by opening